French Meringue and Ice Cream Cake

 Fat 18g

-(These are estimates based on standard ingredientsโ€”your actual numbers may vary depending on ice cream brands and portion sizes.)
+(Estimates based on standard ingredients — actual numbers vary by ice cream brand and portion size.)

 Amount Ingredient Notes

-3 egg whites Room temperature works best
+3 egg whites Room temperature

 100g (3.5oz) granulated sugar

-100g (3.5oz) icing sugar (powdered sugar) Sift it to avoid lumps
+100g (3.5oz) icing sugar (powdered sugar) Sift to avoid lumps

 Ice Cream Layers

-500g (18oz) vanilla ice cream Go for qualityโ€”it matters here
+500g (18oz) vanilla ice cream Quality matters here

 Chantilly Cream

-300g (10.5oz) whipping cream (30% fat) Donโ€™t use ultra-pasteurized if you can avoid it
+300g (10.5oz) whipping cream (30% fat) Avoid ultra-pasteurized if possible

-ยผ tsp vanilla powder or extract Just a whisper of flavor
+¼ tsp vanilla powder or extract

 1 tbsp Chambord or Kirsch (optional) Adds a lovely grown-up note